mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

 ### Background & History
 Born in Aethermere nearly eight centuries ago, Thaelon was a prodigy of enchantment magic who could charm birds from trees before he finished his first century.
-He served on the Circle of Speakers for three hundred years before stepping back to focus on magical research, then returned to politics when the Worldrend's aftereffects threatened Aetheian stability.
+He served on the Circle of Speakers for three hundred years before stepping back to focus on magical research, then returned to politics when the Worldrend's aftereffects threatened Aethorian stability.

 His specialty is the magic of minds and hearts—not for control, but for understanding.
 He believes that most conflicts arise from misunderstanding, and that with patience and empathy, even ancient enemies can find common ground.
 This philosophy has made him the Harmony's primary diplomat, negotiating treaties with the Crystalbrook Compact and even opening limited dialogue with Thaldros.